cwi-dis/zandbak-orchestrator/README.md

     docker compose up

 This will build the container if it hasn't already been built and launch it on port 8090 (or whatever port you set in `.env`).
+It will also set up a MongoDB database for storing user accounts and scheduled sessions.

 If this fails, try calling `docker-compose` instead of `docker compose`.
 Though this means you are running an older version of Docker and you should consider upgrading.
 Also, please refer to the next section.

 ### Note for Ubuntu users